Sophia and the

 The Crowning of Sophia with a Wreath of Light

 The Coronation of the Virgin theme is one of the most prominent in the early French Gothic cathedrals.
 Though it may seem like this theme of the crowning of Mary, the Queen of Heaven has been around since the early days of Christianity, I have not found any clear reference to this theme prior to these Gothic images.
 It was like, suddenly, out of nowhere, this scene of Christ crowning Mary was placed front and center on many of these cathedral entrances.
-On our trip to Europe in the summer of 2023, Diana and I visited many of these scenes, such as at Senlis Cathedral, where there is the oldest surviving original images in France, being the sole main scene featured at the main entrance.
+On our trip to Europe in the summer of 2023, Diana and I visited many of these scenes, such as at Senlis Cathedral, where there is the oldest surviving original images in France, being the sole main scene featured at the main west entrance.

 Senlis Cathedral with Diana in front